The Truth About Treating Tonsillitis

 What Is Tonsillitis?

 Your tonsils are made of lymphatic tissue; they play an important role in your immune system as gatekeepers for your throat.
-Tonsillitis happens when a pathogen invades your tonsils, overwhelms them, and they succumb to infection.
+Tonsillitis can develop when a pathogen invades your tonsils, it overwhelms them, and they succumb to infection.

 Signs of tonsillitis include: